 “The first step of systems thinking is simply recognizing that there is a whole system, with elements that influence one another within a whole.
 These influences can have delays, create reinforcing cycles, and have unintended or hidden consequences, with a cascade of new influences.”

 Suppose we are not looking at the whole system.
-Instead, we focusing only on local optimation, which would be considered only part of the entire system (e.g., solving a business need/problem on the product interface (UI), regarded as local optimization).
+Instead, we focus only on local optimation, which would be considered only part of the entire system (e.g., solving a business need/problem on the product interface (UI), regarded as local optimization).
 Local optimization might help us understand a business need from a UI customer interaction; however, it fails to understand how the UI will interact with the middleware, application layer, database layer, etc. This, to build products and services from a customer’s need, we need to know the entire system.

 In August Bradley’s YouTube video under “Further Learning” section below, he discusses 6 steps to systems thinking: